ruhishrestha/dreamsync/README.md

 # The Science Inside Our Brains

+**Targeting Basal Ganglia:**
-DreamSync targets the brain’s basal ganglia, specifically in areas like the subthalamic nucleus (STN) and the globus pallidus internus (GPi), to influence the suprachiasmatic nucleus (SCN) contingently.
+DreamSync targets the subthalamic nucleus (STN) and globus pallidus internus (GPi) in the basal ganglia, which influence the suprachiasmatic nucleus (SCN).

-The STN and GPi both have an important neurotransmitter that is connected to sleep: Gamma-aminobutyric acid (GABA).
+**Role of GABA and SCN Regulation:**
-GABA = an inhibitory neurotransmitter that slows down brain signals.
-This neurotransmitter then influences the SCN.
+The STN and GPi utilize GABA, an inhibitory neurotransmitter that slows brain signals and affects the SCN, a hypothalamic region regulating circadian rhythms by generating time-of-day signals.

-SCN is a part of the hypothalamus that regulates the circadian rhythm by generating signals indicating the time of day.
+**SCN and ANNAT Activation:**
-This will ultimately regulate the alkylamine N-acetyltransferase (ANNAT) activity within the pineal gland, promoting melatonin synthesis (a key hormone that regulates circadian rhythm).
+The SCN modulates alkylamine N-acetyltransferase (ANNAT) in the pineal gland, which promotes melatonin synthesis, a key hormone in circadian rhythm regulation.

-The ANNAT synthesizes melatonin by transferring an acetyl group to serotonin; this then creates  N-acetylserotonin.
-This then signals another enzyme called hydroxyindole-O-methyltransferase, which synthesizes N-acetylserotonin into melatonin.
+**Melatonin Synthesis Process:**
+ANNAT converts serotonin into N-acetylserotonin, which is further transformed into melatonin by the enzyme hydroxyindole-O-methyltransferase (HIOMT).

 <img src="Untitled presentation (11).png" alt="Project Screenshot" width="1000">